-Privileged accounts stand out as one of the topics that should be paid attention to the most in terms of cybersecurity by institutions and organizations in different fields that follow the footsteps of digital transformation.
-It is of great importance to keep safe the accounts in question, the main target of many types of cyberattacks, which are frequently preferred by hackers, especially in recent years.
+Privileged accounts stand out as one of the topics that should be paid attention to the most in terms of cyber security by institutions and organizations in different fields that follow in the footsteps of digital transformation.
+It is of great importance to keep these accounts safe, as they are the main target of various types of cyberattacks and frequently preferred by hackers, especially in recent years.
 If privileged accounts within the organization are not detected and managed within a certain framework, it is highly possible to encounter data breach problems.
-Since data leakage from the institution will also lead to the theft of sensitive information, you may face many different situations, from a ransom demand to the sale of this information belonging to the institution or its employees on the dark web.
+Since data leaks will also lead to the theft of sensitive information, you may be faced with different situations, from a ransom demand to the sale of the organization or employees’ information on the dark web.
 For these reasons, you need to successfully manage and control privileged accounts to ensure data security and achieve good results against cyber threats.

-Privileged accounts are very important in today's business world, not only for allocating access security and producing solutions against a cyber attacker but also for IT teams to manage the corporate system, infrastructure, network, and software.
-Privileged accounts, which provide access to data that enable employees to make critical decisions regarding the workflow, also make it possible to perform administrative tasks.
-The related accounts, which enable a hacker to move freely in the corporate network if they are captured, are perfect for stealing sensitive data and for people who have infiltrated the system to easily hide their traces within the system.
+Privileged accounts are very important in today's business world, not only for allocating access security and implementing solutions against a cyber attacker, but also for IT teams to manage the corporate system, infrastructure, network, and software.
+Privileged accounts, which provide access to data that enable employees to make critical decisions regarding the operational workflow, also make it possible to perform administrative tasks.
+Privileged accounts will enable a hacker to move freely in the corporate network if they are compromised, are perfect for stealing sensitive data, and for people who have infiltrated the system to easily hide any traces of their activity within the system.

 An institution can have privileged accounts almost anywhere in its system.
-Related accounts can be found in the cloud and SaaS applications, regardless of physical location, as well as in databases, operating systems, and software.
+They can be found in the cloud and SaaS applications, regardless of physical location, as well as in databases, operating systems, and software.
 For example, IT administrators, database administrators, application owners, third-party contractors, security teams, help desk personnel, and sales teams may have privileged account access.
-In other words, all departments of an institution, from software to marketing, sales, and security teams, can use an authorized account to ensure workflow.
+In other words, all departments of an institution, from software to marketing, sales, and security teams, can make use of an privileged account to ensure workflow.

-It is possible to see the importance of the management of privileged accounts in the report Cost of a Data Breach Report 2021 prepared by IBM.
-According to the report, data breaches that occur as a result of leaking identity information constitute 20% of all leak types.
-In addition, the cost of malicious people with privileged account access in violations caused by leaking identity information is 4.610.000$.
+It is possible to see the importance of the management of privileged accounts in the Cost of a Data Breach Report 2021 report prepared by IBM.
+According to the report, data breaches that occur as a result of leaking identity information constitute 20% of all data breach types.
+In addition, the cost associated with malicious people using privileged account access resulting in leaked identity information is 4.610.000$.

 The second stage of the privileged accounts' identification process is to identify the accounts that play a critical role in the sustainability of the organization's business model.
 How about reviewing the seven types of privileged accounts that an organization should secure first?

-In addition to the accounts mentioned above, root accounts, Wi-Fi accounts, firewall accounts, hardware accounts such as BIOS and vPro also play a critical role in terms of access security.
+In addition to the account types mentioned above, root accounts, Wi-Fi accounts, firewall accounts, and hardware accounts such as BIOS and vPro also play a critical role in terms of access security.

 According to the Verizon Data Breach Investigations Report 2021, the longest-lasting breach type this year is privileged account abuse.
-Again, the same report explains the main methods of breaches carried out through privileged accounts as malware, deliberate abuse, social engineering, and hacking attacks.
-As a matter of fact, abuse of privilege leads to a rate of 60-80% in data breaches caused by privileged accounts.
+Again, the same report explains the main methods used in breaches carried out through privileged accounts are malware, deliberate abuse, social engineering, and hacking attacks.
+As a matter of fact, abuse of privilege leads to a rate of 60-80% of data breaches caused by compromised privileged accounts.
 In addition, personal and medical data come to the fore in the abuse of privileged accounts.

-Based on all these reasons, it can be easily stated that defining privileged accounts is not enough to protect your institution.
-By using Privileged Access Management (PAM), you can remove your privileged accounts from being a target.
-As one of the best solutions for privileged account access security, PAM provides the authentication of all privileged sessions with its Privileged Session Manager solution and prevents unauthorized access attempts.
-The Central Password Controller (Dynamic Password Controller), which includes the password vault feature, keeps the passwords of privileged accounts isolated from the entire network, and ensures the protection of all system-wide passwords.
-Two-Factor Authentication (2FA) also requests the location and time verification at the same time from users who want privileged account access with the contribution of the geo-location function.
-Thus, the “Principle of Least Privilege” can be easily applied.
-Database Access Manager also allows the operations of database administrators to be recorded.
-On the other hand, PAM solutions always act with the desire to guarantee your data security by helping you create one-time passwords for some operations and strong passwords for others.
+Based on all these reasons, it is clear that defining privileged accounts is not enough to protect your organization.
+By using Privileged Access Management (PAM), you can prevent your privileged accounts from being a target.
+As one of the best solutions for privileged account access security, Kron’s PAM solution, Single Connect, ensures the authentication of all privileged sessions with its Privileged Session Manager module and prevents unauthorized access attempts.
+The Dynamic Password Controller (DPC) includes a password vault feature and keeps the passwords of privileged accounts isolated from the entire network, ensuring the protection of all system-wide passwords.
+The DPC aims to guarantee your data security by helping you create one-time passwords for some operations and strong passwords for others.
+Our Two-Factor Authentication (2FA) component also requires simultaneous location and time verification from users who want privileged account access thanks to its geo-location feature.
+Single Connect’s Database Access Manager also allows the operations of database administrators to be recorded.
+Through Single Connect, a recognized and robust PAM platform, the “Principle of Least Privilege” is easily applied.